Skip to content

 List API keys

-Returns all keys for your organisation.
-The full key value is never included in list responses — only the keyPrefix.
+Returns all keys for your organization.
+The full key value is never included in list responses, only the keyPrefix.

 curl https://api.lira.com/api/v1/client/api-keys \